stchen1012/redditClone/README.md

 Installation instructions for any dependencies.
 A link to your user stories — who your users are, what they want, and why.
 A link to your wireframes — sketches of major views or interfaces in your application

+Project Deliverables and Timeline

+9/24
+Planning Phase
+-	User stories
+-	Mock ups
+-	Discussion of project features and deliverables

+9/25
+-	Add user login/sign up functionalities
+-	Create landing page for users that loads all posts
+-	Added in buttons and checks for which buttons to be displayed when user is logged in

+9/26
+-	Add post creation functionality
+-	Add obtaining individual user posts
+-	Add CSS

+9/27
+-	Add comment creation functionality
+-	Add comment deletion functionality
+-	Add more CSS

+9/28
+-	Readme